etcometlab/dust_feedback_torres/README.md

 ---

 ## 📬 Contact
-For questions or comments about this work, you can also reach me via LinkedIn or GitHub Issues.
+For questions or comments about this work, you can also reach me via LinkedIn.

 **email: etorr27@lsu.edu**
 ---